1.13 – Executive Compensation/Evaluation

 - Comparability Data

-When the Approval Body is considering compensation to Covered Individuals, it must rely on comparability data that demonstrate the fair market value of the compensation in question.
-When crafting compensation packages, the Approval Body must secure data that documents compensation levels for similarly qualified individuals in like positions at like organizations.
+When considering compensation to Covered Individuals, it must rely on comparability data that demonstrate the fair market value of the compensation in question.
+When crafting compensation packages, the agency must secure data that documents compensation levels for similarly qualified individuals in like positions at like organizations.
 This data may include the following:

 - Expert compensation studies by independent firms-such as Bradyware, OPRA etc.